 a.
 He brought against them the king of the Chaldeans: Having rejected the message and the messengers of His compassion (2 Chronicles 36:15), God turned Judah over to a leader and a people who had no compassion upon their people.

 b.
-He gave them all into his hand… all the articles from the house of God… all its palaces… all its precious possession: The emphasis is on the complete nature of the destruction the Babylonians brought to Jerusalem and its people.
+He gave them all into his hand.… all the articles from the house of God.… all its palaces…all its precious possessions: The emphasis is on the complete nature of the destruction the Babylonians brought to Jerusalem and its people.
 Nothing was spared and all was destroyed.

 c.
 Then they burned the house of God: This was the end of Solomon’s great temple.
 Solomon’s great temple was now a ruin.
-It would stay a ruin for many years, until it was humbly rebuilt by the returning exiles in the days of Ezra.
+It would stay a ruin for many years until it was rebuilt in a humble form by the returning exiles in the days of Ezra.

 i.
 “The Talmud declares that when the Babylonians entered the temple, they held a two-day feast there to desecrate it; then, on the third day, they set fire to the building.
 The Talmud adds that the fire burned throughout that day and the next.”
 (Dilday)